celiahouston/Professional-README-Generator/PROJECTREADME.md

 Next, navigate to the project directory and isntall the necessary dependencies using the command: npm install

+## Screenshots
+Please refer to the example readme in the assets folder.
+Link to walkthrough video:

 ## Usage
 Run the following command in your terminal: node index.js
-Then, follow the prompts in the coommand line to complete your README.md file.
+Then, follow the prompts in the command line to complete your README.md file.

 ## Features
 - Dynamic README generation based on user input.